SE-UP/RSE-UP/_sources/chapters/working_in_teams.md

--   A full description that may include screenshots, error messages, and anything else that can be put in a web page.
+-   A full description that may include screenshots, error messages, and anything else that can be put on a web page.

 -   Replies, counter-replies, and so on from people who are interested in the issue.